hmizuochi/DBUX/README.md

 	$make clean
 	$make

-- Put the following input maps and text files under the input directory.
+C) Put the following input maps and text files under the input directory.

-	a) temporally frequent maps ("T maps" hereafter) and spatially fine maps ("S maps" hereafter).
+	- temporally frequent maps ("T maps" hereafter) and spatially fine maps ("S maps" hereafter).
 		 data format is 2 bytes Integer. filename must be:
 		 "spatial_YYYYDOY.raw", "temporal_YYYYDOY.raw"; YYYYDOY is indicated by the following text files.

-	b) namelist of S maps which are used for LUT generation - "spatial_pairlist.txt" e.g.
+	- namelist of S maps which are used for LUT generation - "spatial_pairlist.txt" e.g. spatial_2002001.raw
-			spatial_2002001.raw
 			spatial_2002002.raw